-Though they can be used anywhere with counter space and cold foods to display, these long refrigerated displays have become as much a mainstay in restaurants that serve sushi as the little waving maneki-neko.
-They're great for this purpose not only because they provide a long, low display, but also because they typically have cold plate technology, which means the cool air is focused on the food being held.
+Though it can be used anywhere with counter space and cold foods to display, the sushi case has become as much a mainstay in restaurants that serve sushi as the little waving maneki-neko.
+It is great for this purpose not only because it provides a long, low display, but also because it typically has cold plate technology, which means the cool air is focused on the food being held.
 That's especially important with sushi because it's bite-sized food, so it wouldn't get the benefit of a cooling effect of a forced air system in a taller cabinet.

 If you need some help deciding which of these units might be perfect for your sushi bar or Asian fusion joint , read on to learn about some of the key details you should consider.

 This is likely the first choice you should make and it will likely also be the easiest.
 What might be called length for other equipment is called width for a sushi display case because it sits on a counter, with customers and staff viewing it from its long sides.
 They range from 47- to 87-inches wide, offering plenty of room to display your creations.

 If you're buying a sushi case to fit an existing countertop, then you'll already know how much room you have for it.
 If you're custom-building a space for it or if you're just browsing to get an idea for what's available, keep in mind that the full measurement won't be available for display.
 That's because some portion of that width – typically about 14 or 15 inches – will be taken up by the refrigeration system.